Assadism: Economic reforms

 The Assadists have changed the direction of their economic policy several times.
 By the mid-1960s, government-sponsored land reform and nationalization of major industries and foreign investments had confirmed the new socialist direction of Syria's economic policy.
 As the state assumed greater control over economic decision-making by adopting centralized planning and strictly regulating commercial transactions, Syria experienced a substantial loss of skilled workers, administrators, and their capital.
 Despite the political upheavals, which undermined the confidence of landowners, merchants, and industrialists, the state successfully implemented large-scale development projects to expand industry, agriculture, and infrastructure.

 By the 1970s, 85% of agricultural lands were distributed to landless peasant populations and tenant farmers.
 Banks, oil companies, power production and 90% of large-scale industries were nationalized.
 By the end of the 1970s, the economy had shifted from its traditional agrarian base to an economy dominated by the service, industrial, and commercial sectors.
 Massive expenditures for development of irrigation, electricity, water, road building projects, irisin plants and expansion of health services and education to rural areas contributed to prosperity.
 However, Syria remained noticeably dependent on foreign aid to support its rapidly growing military and arms spending.
 By the mid-1980s, the country's economic climate had shifted from prosperity to austerity, as a result of the rapid fall of world oil prices, lower export revenues, drought affecting agricultural production, and falling worker remittances.
 Also, Arab aid levels decreased very much because of economic retrenchment in the oil-producing states and Syrian support for Iran in the Iran–Iraq War.

-In 1990s, the Assad government instituted a series of economic reforms, although the economy remained highly regulated.
+In the 1990s, as the Cold War came to a close and the USSR collapsed, the Assad government instituted a series of economic reforms, although the economy remained highly regulated.
+These reforms began the end of Arab socialism in the Syrian state, favouring an opening up of the country to global investment and market reforms.
 The Syrian economy experienced strong growth throughout the 1990s, and into the 2000s.
 Following his assumption of power in 2000, Bashar al-Assad sought to frame his leadership around modernizing and opening the economy.
 He emphasized, in particular, "the need to modernize the regulatory environment and the industrial base, activate and encourage the private sector, remove bureaucratic obstacles to investment, increase job opportunities, qualify cadres, improve education and expand information technology."
 But Syria's economy has suffered a catastrophic collapse as a result of years of civil war.